Claudia M. Palena

-Claudia M. Palena is an Argentine immunologist and cancer researcher.
-She is head of the immunoregulation section at the National Cancer Institute.
+Claudia M. Palena is an American-Argentine immunologist and cancer researcher working to advance cancer vaccines.
+She is a senior investigator and head of the immunoregulation section at the National Cancer Institute.
 Palena researches tumor immunology and cancer immunotherapy.
+IRP senior investigator Claudia Palena is now leading and over watching possible vaccines that might help the immune system fight off cancer.

 Life

 Palena received a B.S. and Ph.D. degree in biochemistry from the National University of Rosario.
 She came to the National Cancer Institute (NCI) in 2000 as a postdoctoral researcher in the laboratory of tumor immunology and biology.

 Palena became a staff scientist in 2008.
 In 2011, she was promoted to tenure-track investigator in 2011.
 Palena became a tenured senior investigator in 2017.
 She heads the immunoregulation section in the NCI laboratory of tumor immunology and biology.
-Palena is active in the area of tumor immunology and cancer immunotherapy.
+Palena is active in the field of tumor immunology and cancer immunotherapy.